maitreyaranade/gitbook-pub-md/DigitalDesign/DigitalSystems.md

 >
 > = - (r's complement of answer) (familiar representation)
 >
-> Final carry bit acts as a sign bitt for the answer.
+> Final carry bit acts as a sign bit for the answer.
 >   - If carry bit = 1, then the result is positive.
 >   - If carry bit = 0, then the result is negative.